 Enter **Jabber** / XMPP. *Finally, you made it! **This is what we currently recommend for sensitive real-time communication.***

 Similarly to email, people from many different service providers (see the alternative tech collectives above) can talk to each other.

-- The fact that two people are communicating is still not concealed, therefore use pseudonyms not linked to other activities.
+1. The fact that two people are communicating is still not concealed, therefore use pseudonyms not linked to other activities.

-- OTR commonly uses an authentication system based on things only the other person knows.
+2. OTR commonly uses an authentication system based on things only the other person knows.
 It is important to make use of it to be sure you’re actually talking to the right person.
 Otherwise if the dark side manages to intimidate your Jabber provider they could pose as your friend/comrade.

-- Files sent via Jabber are not encrypted with OTR.
+3. Files sent via Jabber are not encrypted with OTR.

-- Audio and video chats in Jabber clients are not encrypted by default.
+4. Audio and video chats in Jabber clients are not encrypted by default.

-einfachJabber.de has an elaborate German introduction and guides for all kinds of devices and operating systems.
-English language tutorials can be found at the EFF’s Surveillance Self-Defence guide (Linux, Mac OS, Windows).
+[einfachJabber.de](http://www.einfachjabber.de/) has an elaborate German introduction and guides for all kinds of devices and operating systems.

 Voice / Video Chat

-There are several solutions that are Open Source software, available for multiple computing platforms and offer end to end encryption of audio and video (overview).
-If you can live with the disadvantages, Signal (see above) seems to be the most practical solution for mobile platforms.
+There are several solutions that are Open Source software, available for multiple computing platforms and offer end to end encryption of audio and video ([overview](https://en.wikipedia.org/wiki/Comparison_of_VoIP_software)).

-A more ad-hoc method involves a technology called WebRTC just requires a modern web browser like Firefox or Chrome, with the caveat of trusting some central web site to not be malicous (and the connection to that network not to be manipulated).
+A more ad-hoc method involves a technology called *WebRTC* just requires a modern web browser like Firefox or Chrome, with the caveat of trusting some central web site to not be malicous (and the connection to that network not to be manipulated).

 Blogs, Websites and Social Media

-Unless you have a computer security person in your group, you probably shouldn’t run your own website, as the forces of evil frequently censor websites or – potentially worse – gather data about who operates them (source).
-On the other hand, social media corporations will happily hand over data or mess with emancipatory content in a multiple ways (German source).
-The best alternative is to open a blog at one of the tech collectives, or let a trusted collective operate your website, if you really need a custom one.
+Unless you have a computer security person in your group, you probably shouldn’t run your own website, as the forces of evil frequently censor websites or – potentially worse – gather data about who operates them ([source](https://www.washingtonpost.com/local/public-safety/judge-lets-internet-firm-redact-user-identifying-data-in-information-provided-to-prosecutors-in-rioting-case/2017/10/10/dacf710a-adf2-11e7-9e58-e6288544af98_story.html)).

 Wrapping it Up